 Development of Security Operations

 Work will continue during the next period on all sub-tasks of SA1.2 (The development of security operations).
-The security requirements and security risk analysis for the EGI Federated Cloud service will be produced and we will seek agreement and approval by the EGI Federated Cloud team, the OMB and the security team.
-This will highlight the most serious security problems and allow management to focus on resolving these.
+The security requirements and security risk analysis for the EGI Federated Cloud service will be produced and we will seek agreement and approval from the EGI Federated Cloud team, the OMB and the security team.
+This will highlight the most serious security problems and allow management to focus on resolving them.
 New or revised security policy documents will be produced, consulted on and passed all the way through to formal adoption.
 This will include at least a revised AUP, a revised VM Endorsement and the new LToS service policy.
 The new trust fabric identity management will be evaluated on new usage scenarios and access control mechanisms.
 New procedures for Federated Cloud will be developed, approved and adopted for Incident Response and Vulnerability Handling.
 A security service challenge of the EGI Federated Cloud Service will be carried out.

 Integration, Deployment of Grid and Cloud Platforms

-During EGI Forum in November, the long tail of platform will enter in full production and will be open for users.
+During EGI Forum in November, the long tail of science platform will enter in full production and will be open for users.

 Both D4Science and ESA platforms will start using in pre-production EGI federated cloud resources by the end of PY1.